jakobnissen/hardware_introduction/README.md

 * Memory alignment
 * How to read assembly code and why you must do it
 * Why you should reduce allocations
-* Why immutable datastructures ususally are fastest
+* Why immutable datastructures usually are fastest
 * SIMD vectorization
 * Struct of arrays vs array of structs
 * Specialized CPU instructions